Philip Mazzei: Influence

-John F. Kennedy, in his 1958 book A Nation of Immigrants, asserted that Philip Mazzei influenced the drafting of the U.S. Declaration of Independence, stating that:
+John F. Kennedy, in his 1958 book A Nation of Immigrants, asserted that Philip Mazzei influenced the drafting of the US Declaration of Independence, stating that:

 The great doctrine 'All men are created equal' incorporated into the Declaration of Independence by Thomas Jefferson, was paraphrased from the writing of Philip Mazzei, an Italian-born patriot and pamphleteer, who was a close friend of Jefferson.
 A few alleged scholars try to discredit Mazzei as the creator of this statement and idea, saying that 'there is no mention of it anywhere until after the Declaration was published.'
 This phrase appears in Italian in Mazzei's own hand, written in Italian, several years prior to the writing of the Declaration of Independence.
 Mazzei and Jefferson often exchanged ideas about true liberty and freedom.
 No one man can take complete credit for the ideals of American democracy.

 Legacy

 A 40-cent United States airmail stamp was issued in 1980 to commemorate the 250th anniversary of Mazzei's birth.

-In 1980, a park at Mace and Pauldings Avenue on Williamsburg Road in the Bronx, New York, was renamed "Mazzei Playground" in honor of Philip Mazzei.
+In 1980, a park at Mace and Paulding Avenues near Williamsbridge Road in the Bronx, New York, was renamed "Mazzei Playground" in honor of Philip Mazzei.

-In 1994, the United States Congress designated October 1993 and October 1994 as "Italian-American Heritage and Culture Month".
+In 1994, the US Congress designated October 1993 and October 1994 as "Italian-American Heritage and Culture Month".
 In the joint resolution's introductory "Whereas" clauses, Congress stated that the phrase "All men are created equal" in the Declaration of Independence was suggested by the Italian patriot and immigrant Philip Mazzei.

 The World War II Liberty Ship was named in his honor.